valkriaine/Factor_Launcher_Reboot/README.md

 (App shortcuts are not supported on devices running Android 7.0 and below since shortcuts were introduced in Android 7.1)

-Updates will be released through Play Store only now.
-There will be fewer updates/builds, but each build will contain more features and fixes.
+Updates will be released through Play Store only.

+Please uninstall the GitHub apk versions before downloading from the Play Store. (because the Play Store releases are signed)

 <a href="https://play.google.com/store/apps/details?id=com.factor.launcher" >